Joe Youssefi

 Khosrow "Joe" Hadi Youssefi (July 28, 1943 – August 27, 2018) was an Iranian-American aerospace engineer and philatelist.
-He left Iran at the age of 17 to study and subsequently acquired two degrees in engineering from the University of Nebraska–Lincoln.
+He left Iran at the age of 17 to study and subsequently acquired two degrees in engineering from the University of Nebraska.
 He spent the rest of his life in the United States working at Sperry Flight Systems (later Honeywell) until his retirement in 2001.
 His hobby was philately in which he formed award-winning collections of the stamps of Persia and Iran.

 Early life and family

 Youssefi was born in Tehran, Iran, on July 28, 1943.
-He traveled to the United States in 1960 to attend the University of Nebraska–Lincoln from where he graduated with bachelor's and master's degrees in electrical engineering.
+He traveled to the United States in 1960 to attend the University of Nebraska from where he graduated with bachelor's and master's degrees in electrical engineering.
 It was at university that Youssefi met his future wife Carol Sue Hall whom he married in 1964.
 They had children David and Sarah.

 Career

 In 1965, Youssefi moved to Phoenix, Arizona, to work for Sperry Flight Systems, later Honeywell Flight Systems, where he stayed until his retirement in 2001.
 He had an interest in wind shear science, attending and contributing to conferences on the subject hosted by NASA and the Federal Aviation Administration.